jitsi/handbook/docs/user-guide/advanced.md

 ---

 There are some options to tweak the invitation link to unlock more features in Jitsi.
-The following parameters apply to the web and mobile version.
+The following parameters apply to the web, iframe and mobile version.

 All keys listed here are prefixed with `config.`.
 You pick a key, combine it with its value using `=` and link parameters